Ahad-M72/Univariate_Normality_Tests/README.md

 # Univariate_Normality_Testss
 Many parametric tests in statistical software require normality as a crucial assumption.
 Here is the code for the Python environment to conduct normality tests, including measures of skewness and kurtosis, and the coefficient of variation for univariate normality tests.

+## Contents
+Shapiro-Wilk.py: Conducts the Shapiro-Wilk test for normality.
+Skewness and Kurtosis.py: calculates the absolute skewness and kurtosis.
+Histogram.py: Generates histograms for visualizing data distributions.
+QQ-plot.py: Creates Q-Q plots to check the normality of data.

-# CSV Coefficient of Variation Calculator
+# CSV Shapiro-Wilk Statistic (W) Calculator

-This script calculates the coefficient of variation (CV) for each numeric column in a given CSV file.
+Shapiro-Wilk.py calculates the Shapiro-Wilk statistic (W) for numeric columns in a given CSV file.

-## Features

-- Calculates mean, sample standard deviation, and CV for numeric columns.
-- Handles non-numeric data gracefully.
-- Modular and reusable functions.

 ## Usage

 1. Place your CSV file in an accessible location.
-2. Modify the `file_path` variable in the script to point to your CSV file.
+2. Modify the `file_path` variable in the script to point to your CSV file and write the column name.
 3. Run the script.

 # CSV Skewness and Kurtosis Calculator

-This script calculates the skewness and kurtosis for all numeric columns in a given CSV file.
+This script calculates the absolute skewness and kurtosis for all numeric columns in a given CSV file.

-## Features

-- Reads data from a CSV file
-- Calculates mean, sample standard deviation, skewness, and kurtosis for all numeric columns
-- Modular and reusable functions

 ## Usage